-Solaris selects a diversified portfolio of securities using fundamental analysis to exploit market inefficiencies in forecasts and valuations.
-Solaris' investment approach involves a detailed analysis of the securities and key financial markets, with an eye on global
+The Investment Manager selects a diversified portfolio of securities using fundamental analysis to exploit market inefficiencies in forecasts and valuations.
+The Investment Manager's investment approach involves a detailed analysis of the securities and key financial markets, with an eye on global perspectives.